-So we are remedying this situation immediately with these smoke-y, sweet and spicy chipotle sweet potato burrito bowls with peach salsa.
+So we are remedying this situation immediately with these smoke-y, sweet and spicy sweet potato burrito bowls.

 Otherwise known as a completely acceptable way to consume a whole lotta chips and salsa in one sitting.

-Because chips + salsa = a hugeeeee weakness of mine.
+Because chips + salsa = a huge weakness of mine.

 But you see, with these bowls, it’s part of the meal.
 So I mean, I have to eat all those chips.
 And all that extra salsa.
 Have to.

 Yes, this recipe makes quite a bit of peach salsa.
 But just make it all.

 It helps sort of perfectly cool down the spiciness from the chipotle peppers and well, any extra is most excellent for a quick little snack.

 How to Make Sweet Potato Burrito Bowls

 So, let’s discuss the nitty gritty of these bowls.

 We have some brown rice that we’ll jazz up with some cilantro, lime juice and lime zest.
 Flavorful, citrusy, herby.